 Not only do we have everything at arm’s length, but we have an item that can be repurposed as our needs change.

 Mark’s recommendation is a great one.
 If you can repurpose furniture to create your own do-it-yourself twin changing table, more power to you!
 I love his idea because once the twins potty train and outgrow diapers, you still have a bookshelf you can use in the house!

 (NOTE: Still expecting?
 Get weekly updates on your twin pregnancy here.)

 My Experience and Recommendation

 When our twin girls arrived, we simply reused the changing table that we had from when our older boys were babies.
-It was a simple shelved based changing table that we got used and painted to match our nursery.
+It was a simple shelved based changing table that we got second-hand and painted to match our nursery.
 We didn’t need to purchase a special changing table for twins.

 While the changing table was great for changing babies, I figure that at least half the time or more we changed diapers somewhere else.
 Typically the family room floor doubled as the unofficial changing table.
 Don’t spend too much money on a changing table for your twins because an existing dresser or floor can do the job if needed.